 Postpone or defer paying your rates

 If you own your own home, many councils let you postpone or defer paying your rates.
-Check with your council to find out if they offer this service and whether you qualify for the scheme in your area.
+Check with your council to find out if they offer this service and whether you are eligible.

 Check with your council to find out:

 - what you have to do about insurance and maintenance

 - if you have to postpone paying all your rates or if you can choose to postpone only part of them.

 Many people get independent financial advice before they postpone rates payments.

 Who can apply